Contempt hearing sought against Joe Arpaio’s successor

-PHOENIX (AP) — Paul Penzone took office four years ago as metro Phoenix’s new sheriff promising to turn the page on the problems created by his headline-grabbing predecessor, Joe Arpaio — ousted in part after being found in contempt of court for disobeying a judge’s order in a racial profiling case.
+PHOENIX (AP) — Paul Penzone took office four years ago as metro Phoenix’s new sheriff promising to turn the page on the problems created by his headline-grabbing predecessor, Joe Arpaio — ousted in part after he was found in contempt of court for disobeying a judge’s order in a racial profiling case.

 Now Penzone faces calls for a contempt hearing in the same profiling lawsuit, this time for not complying with a court-ordered overhaul of his agency’s much-criticized internal affairs operation, which has a backlog of 2,000 cases.
 Each one takes 500 days on average to complete.